nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

                    index=['row 1', 'row 2'],
                    columns=['col 1', 'col 2'])

-# export dataframe as 'out.csv' but ignore index column in exported file
+# export dataframe as 'out.csv' but ignore column names row in exported file
-df.to_csv('out.csv', index=False)
+df.to_csv('out.csv', header=False)

-# export dataframe as 'out.xlsx' but ignore index column in exported file
+# export dataframe as 'out.xlsx' but ignore column names row in exported file
-df.to_excel('out.xlsx', index=False)
+df.to_excel('out.xlsx', header=False)
 ```

 ### export to excel with a sheet name with 'sheet_name' input